 2. Political meetings are acceptable for the discussion of issues but not for campaign purposes, fundraising, party caucuses or meetings closed to the public.

 3. Except as a designation of location, the name of the Margate Library may not be used in any publicity relating to use of the multipurpose room.

 4. Individuals or groups using the multipurpose room shall secure any necessary performance licenses and indemnify the Margate Library for any failure on their part to do so.

 5. Attendance at authorized meetings may not exceed the maximum room capacity of 30 people.

 6. Groups of children or teenagers must be supervised by one adult for every ten children/teens.

 7. No cooking may be done or food served without approval.
 No alcohol may be served at any time.
-No smoking is not permitted.
+No smoking is permitted.
 Burning of any materials, including incense and candles, is prohibited.

 8. There is no charge for meeting room use during the library’s regular hours of operation.
 Programs should be planned so that meeting space will be vacated 15 minutes before closing time.

 9. The multipurpose room must be left in acceptable, un-littered condition.
 Tables and chairs should be returned to the positions in which they were found.